studnetze/studnetze-website/docs/networks/prague_silicon-hill.md

 information system - is.sh.cvut.cz - it is based on Ruby on Rails the the main improvement was the speed.
-We tested HP and Juniper hardware against current CISCO switches, then bought first CISCO Nexus box and started the upgrade of our access switches from 100MBps to 1GBps.
+We tested HP and Juniper hardware against current CISCO switches, then bought first CISCO Nexus box and started the upgrade of our access switches from 100 Mbps to 1 Gbps.
 That was also the first year of SUT - one IT-related talk every Tuesday during the academic year.